Batman: Arkham Knight: Design

+The game's titular villain is created specifically for the game, with input from comic-book writer Geoff Johns and comic artist Jim Lee.
+Hill noted that Rocksteady wanted to introduce an antagonist who could challenge Batman on equal terms.
+Feliu stated that the Arkham Knight's design reflects his role in the game as well as his knowledge of Batman's tactics and fighting style.
+The Arkham Knight wears a high-tech, militarized version of the Batsuit with short antennas that resemble bat ears to mock Batman.
+His angular chest plate acts as a means of deflecting the batclaw; his utility belt, in contrast to Batman's, is low-slung; and his gauntlets, boots and armor are influenced by the lightweight design of a fighter aircraft: "highly resistant, unreflective and totally intimidating".
+The Arkham Knight's holographic helmet conceals his identity with a robotic voice synthesizer, giving the impression of a ghostly figure, and his visor provides him with a heads-up display to monitor his militia forces.
+His suit has a distinct camouflage pattern of "dark greys interspersed with dashes of red [that] enable him to remain concealed between the gloomy shadows and garish neons of Gotham's alleyways and rooftops".

 Music

 Arkham Asylum and Arkham City composer Nick Arundel returned to score Arkham Knight, while his partner on those games, Ron Fish, was replaced by composer David Buckley.
 On his continued involvement in the series, Arundel said, "One of the good things about doing a sequel, is you get the opportunity to redo [things you wished you changed], to revisit things...
 We have a set of material that we want to keep consistent, like the Batman theme ...
 We wanted to keep [that] theme and tailor it more to the story for this game.
 How can we get the Scarecrow element out of that one theme."
 Arundel added that Buckley was willing to work within the music he had already created, as opposed to wanting to add his own personal touch to it.
 Buckley received Arundel's work from Arkham Asylum to help create new variations on the chords and melody from the original theme.
 Volume 1 of the official soundtrack was released from WaterTower Music alongside the game on June 23, 2015, and a limited edition vinyl record featuring fifteen songs from the soundtrack chosen by Arundel.
-Singer and record producer Trent Reznor served as a music consultant on Arkham Knights "Be the Batman" trailer.
-However, the game also features three songs, including: I've Got You Under My Skin by Frank Sinatra, Mercy by Muse, and The Wretched by Nine Inch Nails.
+The game features the song I've Got You Under My Skin by Frank Sinatra.
+Mercy by Muse, and The Wretched by Nine Inch Nails were used in trailers, with Nine Inch Nails vocalist Trent Reznor served as a music consultant on the "Be the Batman" trailer.